andygock/react-dropzone-textarea/README.md

 }
 ```

-You can still edit the contents of the textarea's content further after a drop operation.
+You can still edit the textarea's content further after a drop operation.

 CodeSandbox demos: